The Truth About Entrepreneurial Resources

 So, this all sounds rather bleak, doesn’t it?
 We have government agencies, banks, educators, friends and family all around, but really no one to help.
 Do you recall the Coleridge’s “The Rime of the Ancient Mariner?
 “Water, water everywhere, nor a drop to drink.”
 The analogy works quite well in our story.
 Just as a thirsty sailor cannot survive on saltwater, the foundering entrepreneur may be surrounded by caring souls totally incapable of providing needed sustenance.
 There is logical help.

-Now, let’s focus on the star of the show, the entrepreneur.
+Next, we’ll focus on the only crucial entrepreneurial element, the entrepreneur.
 The entrepreneur is the heart and soul of every business.
 The entrepreneur must be their own best resource.